Asymmetric-Effort/asymmetric-toolkit/README.md

 ### Milestones:
 Note these milestones are not exhaustive but provide a summary of latest efforts/achievements/priotized tasks:
 * [Documentation](docs/README.md).
 * [common/cli](src/common/cli/README.md) is working.
-Tests written.
+Tests written. [clidev](src/tools/clidev/README.md) is
+  ready, providing an example implementation of [common/cli](src/common/cli/README.md).

 ### ToDo:
-* Finish [clidev](src/tools/clidev/README.md) (example implementation of [common/cli](src/common/cli/README.md)
-  > This tool will provide a reference implementation of the commandline processor for further development.
-  > It also acts as a high-level integration test for the commandline features.
-If the tests in `clidev` pass then
-  > any issues aren't in the library most likely.
+* Working on [common/logger](src/common/logger/README.md) to provide rich, high-cardinality structured event logging to stdout, file or syslog ensuring the efficient use of network and system resources.
+This leaves the path open for a compression and encryption layer to our logging strategy.
 * Continue work on [dnsEnum](src/tools/dnsenum/README.md).
   > This tool is our first attempt at and end-to-end golang solution within the framework.
 Proof-of-concept efforts
   > have been the basis for all work performed within the project thus far.
 Now with